-You will be asked to upload a CV and a supporting statement.
-The supporting statement (cover letter and research statement, no more than two pages) must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
-Include current and previous research experience and publications.
-This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).

-Please upload all documents as PDF files with your name and the document type in the filename.
+The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
+This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants) Please upload all documents as PDF files with your name and the document type in the filename.